AbhayMinhas/devTinder/src/homework.md

 -Create a list of all API you can think of in DEV Tinder -Group multiple routes under respective routers
 -Read documentation for express.Router
--Create routes forlder for managing auth,profile , request routers -Create authRouter,profileRouter,requestRouter
+-Create routes folder for managing auth,profile , request routers -Create authRouter,profileRouter,requestRouter
 -Import these routers in app.js
+-Create POST /logout API
+-Create PATCH /profile/edit
+-Create PATCH /profile/password API => forgot password API -Make sure you validate all the data in every POST, PATCH APIs.